PETER BREINER – Conductor/Pianist/Arranger/Composer

 Known as a conductor, pianist, arranger and composer, Peter Breiner has conducted, often doubling as a pianist, the Royal Philharmonic Orchestra, the Bournemouth Symphony Orchestra, the Jerusalem Symphony Orchestra, the Vienna Mozart Orchestra, the Hungarian State Radio Orchestra, the Nicolaus Esterhazy Orchestra Budapest, the Polish Radio and TV Symphony Orchestra, the Ukrainian State Symphony Orchestra, the Moscow Symphony Orchestra, the Slovak Philharmonic Orchestra, the Slovak Radio Symphony Orchestra, Capella Istropolitana, the Queensland Symphony Orchestra, the Orchestra National de Lille, France, and the Hong Kong Philharmonic Orchestra, to mention just a few.
 He is one of the world’s most recorded musicians, with over 200 CDs released and record numbers sold ( 1.5 million reached by 2008 alone ) both as albums or online streams.

 Peter’s new ballet, Slovak Dances, in collaboration with world renowned choreographer Natalia Horecna was premiered to tremendous acclaim in 2016.
 This ballet is based on Peter’s own 90 minute orchestral suite of dances which were premiered in its orchestral version in 2015.
 Initially, Slovak Dances, Nasty and Nice was a project that pulled together all the latest trends in technology and communication across the world today as a huge Transmedia project consisting of audio recording, several interactive videos, and audience-involvement platforms.
+Peter has built a successful and collaborative relationship with the Slovak National Theater, premiering new ballets and presenting traditional ones as conductor, working with some of the world’s finest choreographers.

-In addition to the full orchestra and valet versions, Slovak Dances for Triango and Orchestra, a version bringing together Peter’s acclaimed Triango ensemble with small orchestra, debuted in Carnegie Hall in December 2016 and was part of a program that toured major cities in Europe and Scandinavia throughout 2016 presented and produced by the Ministry of Foreign and European Affairs of the Slovak Republic as part of Slovakia’s EU Presidency celebration.
+In addition to the full orchestra and ballet versions, Slovak Dances for Triango and Orchestra, a version bringing together Peter’s acclaimed Triango ensemble with small orchestra, debuted in Carnegie Hall in December 2016 and was part of a program that toured major cities in Europe and Scandinavia throughout 2016 presented and produced by the Ministry of Foreign and European Affairs of the Slovak Republic as part of Slovakia’s EU Presidency celebration.

 Some of Peter’s most acclaimed recordings include Beatles Go Baroque (over quarter of million CDs sold worldwide) and Elvis Goes Baroque representing the collections of his commercially most successful Baroque arrangements together with Christmas Goes Baroque I and II.
 His arrangements of national anthems of ALL participating countries were used during the Olympic Games in Athens in 2004 and illegally in Beijing in 2008.
 He recorded his own arrangements of the anthems of the participating countries of the Rugby World Cup 2011 and a new 10 CD set of the National Anthems of the World 2013 Edition was written to coincide with the 2012 Olympic Games in London and was released in July 2013 by Naxos.
 Beatles Go Baroque Vol 2 is currently being prepared.